Australian Business Structures: Which Is Best for Tax and Liability?

 • Since a Sole Trader’s business and personal finances are not legally separate, the business owner’s credit history plays a significant role in obtaining financing.

-• Lenders may require personal assets as collateral, which can increase the personal risk for the business owner.
+• Lenders may require personal assets as collateral, increasing the personal risk for the business owner.

 Pty Ltd Company Pros and Cons